jwyce/woofinder/README.md

   forgo a server rendering framework (like Next.js) and instead use vite for fast, light-weight client-side rendering alternative.
 Although other frameworks have a lot to offer (shout-out Svelte and Solid) I'm most comfortable using React.
-- **Tailwind + shadcn** - Tailwind allows me to iterate on designs in code extremely rapidly and is a great abstraction over CSS.
+- **Tailwind + shadcn** - Tailwind allows me to rapidly iterate on designs in code and is a great abstraction over CSS.
 Leveraging [shadcn](https://ui.shadcn.com/) components also gives a good starting point for creating a design system.
 - **React Router** - Currently the best way to manage client side routing so links in-app can be shared and saved.
 I considered trying [Tanstack Router](https://tanstack.com/router/v1), but since it's still in beta, I decided against it.